ErdemOzgen/Go-Learning-Archive/README.md

 - [ ] Hands-On Software Engineering with Golang
 - [ ] Go in Action
 - [ ] Distributed Services with Go
-- [ ] Build Systems With Go: Everything a Gopher Must Knowo
+- [ ] Build Systems With Go: Everything a Gopher Must Know
 - [ ] Network Programming with Go
 - [ ] Concurrency in Go
 - [ ] Go Cookbook